NREC-CT A Members

 Ms Evelyn O’Shea

-Evelyn O’Shea currently works as Quality, Risk and Patient Safety Manager at Naas General Hospital, Co Kildare.
+Evelyn O’Shea currently work as Enterprise Risk Management Training and Development Manager, Governance and Risk – Office of the Chief Strategy Officer, HSE.
 She is a guest lecturer at the Discipline of Radiation Therapy, School of Medicine, Trinity College Dublin and a reviewer for ‘Radiography’ – journal of the Society & College of Radiographers and the European Federation of Radiographer Societies.

 Evelyn obtained a Research Master’s Degree in Clinical Medicine, a Postgraduate Diploma in Statistics and an Honours Bachelor of Science Degree in Therapeutic Radiography from Trinity College.
 She also has a Diploma in Quality Improvement from the Royal College of Physicians of Ireland and a Quality & Patient Safety Certificate from the Institute for Healthcare Improvement (IHI).